-· Provides numerous approaches to managing particulate-plastic contamination.
+· Provides numerous approaches for managing particulate plastic contamination

-Written by a global team of scientists, this book is for researchers in the fields of environmental safety and waste management or individuals interested in the impacts of particulate plastics on environmental health.
+Written by a global team of scientists, this book is for researchers in the fields of environmental safety and waste management or individuals interested in the impact of particulate plastics on environmental health.

-Part 1: Sources of particulate plastics in the environment 1 Sources of particulate plastics in terrestrial ecosystems 2 Particulate plastics from agriculture 3 Polyacrylamide (PAM) as a source of particulate plastics in terrestrial environment 4 Analytical methods for particulate plastics in soil and water Part 2: Distribution and characteristics of particulate plastics 5 Chemistry and processing of plastics 6 Particulate plastics and natural organic matter interactions 7 Characteristics of particulate plastics in terrestrial ecosystems 8 Facilitated transport of particulate plastics through soil macropores as a mechanism for groundwater contamination 9 Microbial plastisphere: Microbial habitation of particulate plastics in terrestrial and aquatic environments 10 Aggregation behavior of particulate plastics and its implications Part 3: Ecotoxicity of particulate plastics 11 Environmentally toxic components of plastic manufacture 12 Particulate plastics as vectors of heavy metal(loid)s 13 Water relations and cadmium uptake of wheat grown in soil with particulate plastics 14 Particulate plastics as vectors of organic pollutants 15 Ecological impacts of particulate plastics in marine ecosystems 16 Sublethal responses to microplastic ingestion in invertebrates: towards a mechanistic understanding using energy flux 17 Particulate plastics and human health Part 4: Case studies of particulate plastics in the environment 18 Status of particulate marine plastics in Sri Lanka 19 Case studies of particulate plastics distribution and ecotoxicity-Japan 20 Particulate plastics distribution and ecotoxicity in marine ecosystems in Thailand and Southeast Asia 21 The current status of plastics - a New Zealand Perspective 22 Plastic food for fledgling short-tailed shearwaters (Ardenna tenuirostris): An Australian case study Part 5: Management of particulate plastics 23 Management of particulate plastic waste input to terrestrial and aquatic environment 24 Evaluation and mitigation of the environmental impact of synthetic microfibers 25 Bioplastics: a silver bullet to plastic pollution?
+Section I: Sources of particulate plastics in the environment.
+1 Sources of particulate plastics in terrestrial ecosystems.
+2 Particulate plastics from agriculture.
+3 Polyacrylamide (PAM) as a source of particulate plastics in the terrestrial environment.
+4 Analytical methods for particulate plastics in soil and water.
+Section II: Distribution and characteristics of particulate plastics.
+5 An introduction to the chemistry and manufacture of plastics.
+6 Interaction of dissolved organic matter with particulate plastics.
+7 Characteristics of particulate plastics in terrestrial ecosystems.
+8 Facilitated transport of zinc on plastic colloids throuth soil columns.
+9 Microbial Plastisphere: Microbial habitation of particulate plastics in terrestrial and aquatic environments.
+10 Aggregation behavior of particulate plastics and its implications.
+Section III: Ecotoxicity of particulate plastics.
+11 Environmentally toxic components of plastic manufacture.
+12 Particulate plastics as vectors of heavy metal(loid)s.
+13 Water relations and cadmium uptake of wheat grown in soil with particulate plastics.
+14 Microplastics as vectors of chemicals and microorganisms in the environment.
+15 Ecological impacts of particulate plastics in marine ecosystems.
+16 Sub-lethal responses to microplastic ingestion in invertebrates: Toward a mechanistic understanding using energy flux.
+17 Particulate plastics and human health.
+Section IV: Case studies of particulate plastics in the environment.
+18 Status of particulate marine plastics in Sri Lanka: Research gaps and policy needs.
+19 Case studies of particulate plastic distribution and ecotoxicity in Japan.
+20 Particulate plastic distribution and ecotoxicity in marine ecosystems and a case study in Thailand.
+21 The current status of plastics: A New Zealand perspective.
+22 Plastic food for fledgling short-tailed shearwaters (Ardenna tenuirostris): A case study.
+Section V: Management of particulate plastics.
+23 Management of particulate plastic waste input to terrestrial and aquatic environments.
+24 Evaluation and mitigation of the environmental impact of synthetic microfibers.
+25 Biodegradable bioplastics: A silver bullet to plastic pollution?